eccenca/ecc-gulp-tasks/README.md

 - `serverOverrides` - should contain a function that can be used to override defaults from `serve` task
 - `serverStart` - should contain function that can be used to start something on top of server instance (e.g. websocket server)
 - `licenseReport` - should point to a license yaml file and contain parameters for the generated license report
-- `momentLocales` - a regex which matches the locales for `moment.js`.
-Webpack includes all locales by default.
-By setting this parameter, the build size can be reduced a lot.

 ### Javascript flags